 What you need

 The reindeer family was quite literally “born” out of our pallet scraps.
-Their bodies are made from a well-worn and weather piece of pallet wood.
-It’s thicker than normal so I’m guessing it was the running board on a Stringer pallet and the legs are the rusty nails.
+Their bodies are made from a well-worn and weathered piece of pallet wood.
+It’s thicker than normal so I’m guessing it was the running board on a Stringer pallet.
+The legs are the rusty nails we removed when we took the pallet apart.

 You’ll also need: